CoLadder: Supporting Programmers with Hierarchical Code Generation in Multi-Level Abstraction: CoLadder: Design Process Goals

-\paragraph{\textbf{DG3: Enabling Code Verification during Prompt Authoring}} During the iterative refinement of prompts, programmers often experience cognitive overload due to the disruptive context switching between code verification and prompt authoring (\textbf{C3}).
-Findings highlight the possibility of assisting programmers in verifying generated results during the prompt authoring process without necessitating additional context switching.
+\paragraph{\textbf{DG3: Enabling Code \rv{Evaluation} during Prompt Authoring}} During the iterative refinement of prompts, programmers often experience cognitive overload due to the disruptive context switching between code evaluation and prompt authoring (\textbf{C3}).
+Findings highlight the possibility of assisting programmers in evaluating generated results during the prompt authoring process without necessitating additional context switching.
 The system should deliver feedback in a non-intrusive manner and provide context to reflect the system's understanding of the task.
 This approach helps programmers understand whether the system accurately captures their intent (\textbf{S7}).

-\paragraph{\textbf{DG4: Assisting Intent-Code Navigation Across Multi-Levels}} To facilitate navigation and modification across various levels of abstraction, from user intents to the final generated code (\textbf{C4}), the system must ensure correspondence between prompts and code, including a matching between the overall task and code structure.
+\paragraph{\textbf{DG4: Enhancing Prompt-Code \rv{Correspondence for Evaluation}}} To facilitate navigation and modification across various levels of abstraction, from user intents to the final generated code (\textbf{C4}), the system must ensure correspondence between prompts and code, including a matching between the overall task and code structure.
 The system should also provide visual cues to highlight the segments of the generated code according to the prompt structure (\textbf{S9}), for programmers to navigate and modify the desired code segments.
 In addition, the system should enable programmers to write prompts containing code syntax (\textbf{S8}) to help them efficiently pinpoint the corresponding code.